 - -Tree limbs and branches can be pruned upward at least six feet to open a clear field of view both onto and out from the property.

-- -Knowledge of who is home or away should not be discussed to strangers on the phone or otherwise.
+- -Knowledge of who is home or away should not be discussed with strangers on the phone or otherwise.

 - -Overhanging branches can be trimmed to prevent burglars from using them to access other parts of the property, e.g. using a tree to get to an upper level of the house.

 - -Fences and gates should be see-through.
 Privacy fences provide privacy for residents AND burglars.
-Gapping wooden slats enhances visibility.
+Gapping wooden slats enhance visibility.

 - -Windows, fences and gates should be regularly maintained to maximize their effectiveness and ensure their good working order.
-Reduced maintenance elevates the risk for targeting.
+Reduced maintenance elevates the risk of targeting.